linnaea/csr2020_blow/README.md

         which cannot be serialized to produce a shared secret
    3. Record the factor `f` and the corresponding remainder `i^2`(not `i`)

-Note: Only half of the range needs to be checked as the other half are just `-i`s.
+Note: Only half of the range needs to be checked as the other half are just `-i`s, which as discussed
+      earlier cannot be distinguished from `+i` with an ECDH-ES oracle.

 Once there are enough residues collected `reduce(lambda x, y: x*y, factors) >= secp256r1.n ** 2`:
    1. Compute `d^2` using the [Chinese remainder theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem)